hphelion/docs.hpcloud.com/apispecs/cs/working/private/Domain.md

 **Additional Notes**

 ## Get Tenants for a Domain
-#### GET [HPKeystoneExtensionBaseURI]/domains/{domainId}/tenants?limit=pagesize&marker=tenantId
+#### GET [HPKeystoneExtensionBaseURI]/domains/{domainId}/tenants?limit=pagesize&marker=tenantId&tenantId=tenantId&name=tenantName
 *Privilege Level: System Adminstrator (SA), Domain Admin (DA), Domain User (DU)*

 This REST API returns all tenants of a {domainId} and takes a "marker" and "limit" parameter to limit the number of Tenants in the response.
+The Api results can be filtered using filters which are specified as query parameters.

 **Request Data**